Haemoglobinopathy Coordinating Centre

 This is a very exciting time for sickle cell, thalassaemia and rare anaemias.
 There are several trials running across the network and we have listed these below with some details.

-Please get in touch with your specialist centre for more details.
+For patients, please get in touch with your specialist centre for more details.

-Please ask the HCC for more details or attend the MDT for further updates.
+For clinicians, please ask the HCC for more details or attend the MDT for further updates.